Pen-y-Bont railway station: Facilities

 The station is an unstaffed request stop with one active platform; the other is still visible.
 It has the same amenities as other Heart of Wales line stations, including CIS display, customer help point, timetable poster board and payphone.
 A small wooden waiting shelter is located near the information screen, with a barrow crossing linking the platform to the car park and main entrance from the A44.

 Services

 All trains serving the station are operated by Transport for Wales.
-There are four trains a day in each direction from Monday to Saturday, with a fifth northbound train on weekdays only; there are two services on Sundays.
+There are five trains a day in each direction from Monday to Saturday, with a sixth northbound train on weekdays only; there are two services on Sundays.